 We went with Benjamin Moore’s HC-159 Philipsburg Blue.
 But there was one problem…

 I love Benjamin Moore paint.
 I have used it in several rooms around the home.
 But to paint the entire exterior of the house…. it’s a bit on the expensive side.
-So Chris took the swatch to Lowes and we got a Valspar match at $25 less a gallon. #howweroll #champagnetastebeerbudget #noonewillnoticethedifference #oursecretdonttell
+So Chris took the swatch to Ace Hardware and we got an exterior match at a better price. #howweroll #champagnetastebeerbudget #noonewillnoticethedifference #oursecretdonttell

-We even added a new flag, just in time for Memorial Day.
+We even added a new American Flag, just in time for Memorial Day.

 But I also wanted it to look intentional.
 Like it fits and was always supposed to look this way.
 We are all totally over the moon excited with how it turned out.